ftudor/filetree-regex/README.md

 2. String pattern to be replaced in Java supported regular expression (see note #1).
 3. String to be replaced with.
 4. (Optional) File naming pattern in UNIX wild-card filename syntax (see note #2).

-The program should create a directory that matches the starting directoryís name appended with a ì_processedî suffix in the same parent path as the starting directory.
-Any file that is processed (according to the file naming pattern) under the starting directory, and its sub-directories, should be copied with the same exact name over to its relative location under the ì_processedî directory, but with its content changed based on the matching group and replacement string.
+The program should create a directory that matches the starting directory‚Äôs name appended with a ‚Äú_processed‚Äù suffix in the same parent path as the starting directory.
+Any file that is processed (according to the file naming pattern) under the starting directory, and its sub-directories, should be copied with the same exact name over to its relative location under the ‚Äú_processed‚Äù directory, but with its content changed based on the matching group and replacement string.
 If the file naming pattern parameter is not given, then process every file under the starting directory.
 Before the program terminates, display a summary report of the strings and occurrences count that were replaced.
 For clarification, see the output example below.